 Back up Nagios Monitoring configuration

-- Back up the Nagios Monitoring configuration.
+- Back up the Nagios Monitoring configuration using the user interface.
 Always create a backup prior to making changes to the Nagios configuration to ensure changes can be easily recovered if necessary.

 - Each time you implement a change, a backup is automatically created, but in this case the change is already in place in the database.
 We recommend doing a backup before starting a working session, just to be sure.